dvlpr1996/php-localization/README.md

 ## Features

-Localization With 3 Drivers
+Localization With 2 Drivers

 - Array
 - Json
--

-Polarization

 ## Documentation

-See the [documentation](CHANGELOG.md) for detailed installation and usage instructions.
+See the [documentation](https://github.com/dvlpr1996/php-localization/wiki) for detailed installation and usage instructions.

 ## Changelog